HugoKawamata/holistic-japanese/README.md

 - Add progress bar at the top of the lesson screen
 - Implement a checklist screen on profile which shows all the things you need to learn before you can make it inn japan

+sai ideas

+- Second chance mechanic - get something wrong you get a chance to answer again quickly to maintain your streak
+- Streaks that last longer than a single lesson
+- Make people feel like they have agency (beating the system) with the monetisation strategy.
+  Default subscription model of $1 a week, but you can bet your streak and make it double or nothing (you have to pay $2 if you don't use the app every day)

 # DONE

 # Citations